addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

    * - '--scheme internet-facing'
      -
         + **'internet-facing'**: Load-balancer nodes have public IP addresses and the DNS name is publicly resolvable.
 You can access the Load-balancer from anywhere.
         + **'internal'**: Load-balancer nodes have private IP addresses, but the DNS name is still publicly resolvable (to private IP).
-You can only access the Load-balancer from the VPC.
+You can only access the Load-balancer from inside the VPC.
    * - '--type application'
      -
         + **'application'**: Operates at Layer 7 (defaults to application, so we could have left this parameter off).